-One of the top ways to prevent falls in older adults is to make sure that their living space is always well-lit.
+One of the top ways to prevent falls in older adults is to ensure their living space is well-lit at all times.
 Being able to see clearly helps seniors maintain balance and avoid obstacles.

 Sometimes seniors don’t remember to turn on the lights or feel they don’t need them.
-Removing the need to turn on the lights is a great way to make sure rooms, stairs, and hallways are always bright enough.
+Eliminating the need to turn on the lights ensures rooms, stairs, and hallways are always bright enough.

-These wireless, stick-on, motion-sensing lights make it easy and quick to automatically light up dim areas like stairs, long hallways, or deep closets.
+These wireless, stick-on, motion-sensing lights make it easy and quick to automatically illuminate dim areas, such as stairs, long hallways, or deep closets.
 They could also be used as a night light on a bedside table.

 Here are two options with good customer reviews: